FDio/vpp/src/vlibapi/api_doc.md

   message handlers.

-Correctly-coded message handlers know nothing about the transport used to deliver messages to/from vpp.
+Correctly-coded message handlers know nothing about the transport used to deliver messages to/from VPP.
 It's reasonably straighforward to use multiple API message transport types simultaneously.

 For historical reasons, binary api messages are (putatively) sent in network